thechelsuk/uk.thechels/_pages/morning.md

 ---

 <!-- weather_marker starts -->
-### Daily Rundown on Thursday, 13 October 2022
+### Daily Rundown on Friday, 14 October 2022

-- The average temperature today is 14.35˚C;
+- The average temperature today is 15.42˚C;
-- With highs of 16.33˚C and lows of 9.46˚C.
+- With highs of 16.81˚C and lows of 10.45˚C.
-- You can expect scattered clouds for the day.
+- You can expect overcast clouds for the day.

 <!-- weather_marker ends -->